 1. Batter

-Osaka style okonomiyaki contains less water and more flour so the batter is relatively thick.
+Osaka style okonomiyaki contains less water and more flour so the batter is thick.
 Because the ingredients are mixed in, the batter needs to have good stability to hold everything together.

 2. Cabbage